-This field experience is designed to enable teacher candidates to develop competence in teaching secondary school age students with and without disabilities in the English/language arts inclusive classroom.
-Teacher candidates are expected to demonstrate attitudes, knowledge and skills essential to effective teaching consistent with New York State Learning Standards and Ontario Expectations.
-Teacher candidates will develop their final showcase portfolio throughout the semester in conjunction with the professional seminar.
+This full-time field experience is designed to enable teacher candidates to develop competence in teaching middle and secondary school age students with and without disabilities in the English/ language arts inclusive classroom.
+Teacher candidates are expected to demonstrate knowledge, skills and dispositions essential to effective teaching.
+Teacher candidates will develop their final showcase portfolio in conjunction with the professional seminar.
 Student teachers are supervised by an experienced cooperating teacher and the university supervisor.